O

 My son's name is Daniel.

-Dan was unarmed when he was killed by Lakewood, WA police officers David Butts and Ryan Hamilton on his was home from hospital with injuries from a motorcycle accident.
-He had broken ribs, broken collar bone, and a concussion.
+Dan was unarmed when he was killed by Lakewood, WA police officers David Butts and Ryan Hamilton on his way home from the hospital with injuries from a motorcycle accident.
+He had broken ribs, a broken collar bone, and a concussion.
 He was on his way home when 911 was called to send help for him.
 Within a few seconds of the arrival of those police officers he was shot seven times.
 They called no one to help him for thirty minutes.
-By the time someone did come to help, it was too late and I tell you the truth my heart drips tears of blood everyday for missing my only son, I grieve.
+By the time someone did come to help, it was too late and I tell you the truth, my heart drips tears of blood everyday for missing my only son.
+I grieve.

 Placeholder Image